By now, you’ve likely heard about the health benefits of collagen. But what scientific evidence is there to back up the claims?

 - Protect your brain

-- Heal IBS and leaky gut syndrome
+- Improve symptoms of IBS and leaky gut syndrome

 - Increase joint health and lessen back pain